COMBINE-lab/pufferfish2/README.md

 `Pufferfish2` sparsifies and compresses a `pufferfish` index by sampling unitigs and corresponding unitig-occurrences stored in `pufferfish`'s "unitig table", `utab`.

 Currently, `pufferfish2` is also minimal reimplementation of `pufferfish` providing load-only compatibility.

+The index is described in the paper **[Spectrum Preserving Tilings Enable Sparse and Modular Reference Indexing](https://link.springer.com/chapter/10.1007/978-3-031-29119-7_2)** (RECOMB 2023).

+Please, cite this paper if you use `Pufferfish2`.

 ## Building and testing